Quick Start#

 For advanced usage and troubleshooting of CloudXR, see the CloudXR documentation for more details.

 The source code for the web client is in the deps/cloudxr/webxr_client/ directory.
-Follow the instructions in the official CloudXR.js documentation for more details if you want to run the web client from source.
+To build the web client from source, see Build WebXR Client.

 Apple Vision Pro